Go and See a Bullfight

 Oh, and while we're on the subject of flying: don't assume that flying is always the quickest way to get to, from and around Spain.
 Often it'll be the train!

-Sagrada Familia is much more interesting from the outside.
-The views aren't among the city's best.
-Most of the building is under construction.
+The Sagrada Familia is much more interesting from the outside, but the views of it aren't among the city's best because most of the building is under construction until 2026.
+As a result, you won't be able to go inside to witness the famous architecture first-hand.

 Instead: For good views of Barcelona, go up the Columbus statue at the bottom of the Ramblas.